M0REKZ/SyobonKZ/README.md

 * SDL_ttf 1.2
 * SDL_gfx (dont confuse with SDL***2***_gfx)

-Optionally (and depending on your target platform) you may choose to use SDL3 instead:

-* SDL3
-* SDL3_image
-* SDL3_mixer
-* SDL3_ttf
-* SDL3_gfx

-For convenience, the SDL 1.2 extensions and SDL3_gfx (dont confuse again) are included as submodules in this repository, you can include them when cloning by doing:
+As mentioned, the SDL 1.2 extensions and all SDL3 libraries are included as submodules in this repository, to build this project you need to include them when cloning by doing:
 ```
 git clone --recursive https://github.com/M0REKZ/SyobonKZ.git
 ```

-After doing that you can do the following to build the game:
+After that you can do the following to build the game:
 ```
 mkdir build
 cd build